the-spyke/undercut/docs/pull/overview.md

 - `operation` -- a function taking an `Iterable` of source items and returning an `Iterable` of result items.
 - `pipeline` -- an ordered sequence (array) of `operations`.
 - `source` -- an `Iterable` which items will be processed.
 Many native objects are `Iterable` out of the box: arrays, maps, sets, strings.
 - `target` -- a function for extracting the result out of pipeline.
 Takes an `Iterable` and returns some value.
-Many native functions behave this way: `Array.from()`, `new Map()`, `Object.fromEntries()`, etc. `Targets` provided by `undercut` are mostly wrappers around those native functions/constructors for convenience.
+Many native functions behave this way: `Array.from()`, `new Map()`, `Object.fromEntries()`, etc. `Targets` provided by `Undercut` are mostly wrappers around those native functions/constructors for convenience.
 Feel free to use the originals.

 ```typescript
 type PullOperation = <T, R>(iterable: Iterable<T>) => Iterable<R>;